Adam Morrison: Coaching career

 In July 2013, Gonzaga basketball coach Mark Few announced that Morrison would become a student assistant with the basketball team.
 Morrison had returned to Gonzaga to take classes.
 After completing his undergraduate degree at Gonzaga in 2014, majoring in sports management, Morrison became an assistant video coordinator for the Bulldogs for the 2014–15 season, but was weighing options for his career after the season ended.

 Broadcasting career

 Morrison was named the color commentator for the Gonzaga men's basketball radio broadcasts with former KREM 2 sports director Tom Hudson in October 2017.
 Since 2021 season, Morrison has hosted The Perimeter podcast, focusing on conversations with basketball and sports figures and more detailed analysis of the Gonzaga men's basketball team.
 The program was voted best local podcast by The Inlander in 2021.
 He also co-hosts the Gonzaga Nation podcast with former Bulldogs great Dan Dickau.

 Personal life

-Morrison lives near Spokane, Washington, with his girlfriend and three children.
-He is not religious and does not believe in marriage.
+Morrison lives near Spokane, Washington, with his three children.